-[00:30:43.7] Shari Rabin: Yeah.
-So it's not present, at least in the South, from the jump, from Fort Sumter.
-It's as the war drags on longer than many initially thought it would take, there starts to be dissatisfaction, grumbling, there's battle...
-The South is losing battles.
-And as people get frustrated, they start to draw on very old anti-Semitic tropes of Jewish disloyalty, Jewish extortion.
-So you see various kinds of anti-Semitic rhetoric, and also several attempts, both North and South, to eject Jews from places where they're conflated with any form of improper economic or political behavior.
-So very famously, Ulysses S. Grant expels the Jews, as a class, from the Department of Tennessee.
-You also see some less known examples of this.
-In Thomasville, Georgia, for example, there's an effort to expel local Jewish families who are seen as enemies of the Confederacy.
-And in response to that particular moment, there's an outpouring amongst different groups of Jews in Georgia, who push back and publish letters making the case for their own loyalty and commitment and for the impropriety of excluding Jews from Confederate identity.
-So there is this, as the war drags on, this increasing suspicion of Jews.
-But they really push back in a strong way to say, "No. We are fully part of the Confederacy and it's wrong to suggest otherwise."
+[00:31:08.7] Shari Rabin: Yeah, so, you know, it's not present at least in the South, like from Fort Sumter.
+It's sort of as the war drags on longer than many initially thought it would take, there starts to be dissatisfaction, grumbling, you know, there's battle, the South is losing battles, and as people get frustrated, they start to draw on sort of very old anti-Semitic tropes of Jewish disloyalty, Jewish extortion.
+So you see, you know, various kinds of anti-Semitic rhetoric and also several attempts, both North and South, to sort of eject Jews from places where they're sort of conflated with any form of sort of, you know, improper economic or political behavior.
+So very famously, Ulysses S. Grant expels the Jews as a class from the Department of Tennessee.
+You also see some less known examples of this in Thomasville, Georgia, for example.
+There's an effort to expel local Jewish families who are seen as enemies of the Confederacy.
+And in response to that particular moment, there's sort of an outpouring amongst different groups of Jews in Georgia who push back and publish letters sort of, you know, making the case for their own loyalty and commitment and for the sort of impropriety of excluding Jews from Confederate identity.

+[00:32:44.4] Shari Rabin: So there is this, you know, as the war drags on, this increasing sort of suspicion of Jews, but they really push back in a strong way to say, "No, we are fully part of the Confederacy and, you know, it's wrong to suggest otherwise."

-[00:32:38.8] Jeffrey Rosen: Absolutely remarkable.
+[00:33:03.8] Jeffrey Rosen: That's really remarkable.
 Richard, can you tell us more about that anti-Semitic wave, the sources of Grant's order?
 You mentioned the Christian anti-Semitism that influenced people like Garrison.
 What were the sources of this anti-Semitism and what were its effects?